-Channel Transducer Parameters
+Channel Parameters

-The channel transducer parameters define the characteristics of the transducers you will be using with the module.
-Use the parameters to configure the transducer sensitivity, and operating range.
-There are two instances of the channel transducer parameters, one for each channel.
+The channel parameters define the characteristics of the transducers you will be using with the Absolute Shaft module.
+Use the parameters to configure the transducer sensitivity, operating range, and power requirements.
+There are two instances of the channel parameters, one for each channel.